elaf1420/Smart-Methods-IoT/README.md

 # License
 WebSerial is licensed under General Public License v3 ( GPLv3 ).

+## Task 4 : move_arm_speech
+use javascript seral port and speech to move robot arm
+# command
+if you have servo you can test the script connect the servo to pin 8 and write this command in seral monitor
+> left@
+right@
+top@

 ## Implemented using :
 - HTML-CSS-JS
 ## Resources :